PascalBod/RTOS-presentation/README.md

 * What an RTOS is and what it provides
 * Some practical exercises, using the ESP32-C6 as target

-This presentation is based on the [course](https://github.com/PascalBod/IMTAtlantique-2024) taught at [IMT Atlantique](https://www.imt-atlantique.fr/en).
+This presentation is based on the [course](https://github.com/PascalBod/IMTAtlantique-2024) taught at [IMT Atlantique](https://www.imt-atlantique.fr/en) and is currently in construction, being adapted to another target board than the one used in the IMT Atlantique course.
+Additionally, some parts will be enriched.
+Revisited chapters will be provided one by one, after the already available introductory part.

 ## Prerequisites for the practical exercises

 ### Software

-The exercises rely on the environment development presented [here](https://github.com/PascalBod/lm-esp32-eclipse): Espressif-IDE installed in a Linux Mint Xfce Virtual Machine.
+The exercises which will be provided rely on the environment development presented [here](https://github.com/PascalBod/lm-esp32-eclipse): Espressif-IDE installed in a Linux Mint Xfce Virtual Machine.

 Using a virtual machine allows to isolate all specific configuration relating to Espressif-IDE from your other projects.
 A drawback is that the host computer must be powerful enough and must have more memory.